When it comes to RV road trips, it’s hard to beat visiting some of the best Christmas towns in the U.S.

 Nights of Lights runs from mid-November until the end of January.

 This Bavarian-inspired town takes Christmas to a whole new level.
-The town’s Christmas Lighting Festival features more than half-a-million Christmas lights that light up the town, accompanied by themed activities that include sledding, holiday concerts, and cider tastings.
+The town’s Christmas Lighting Festival features more than half a million Christmas lights that light up the town.
+Plus, themed activities include sledding, holiday concerts, and cider tastings.

-Leavenworth’s Bavarian-style Christkindlmarkt offers some of the best holiday shopping in the United States, complete with unique and handmade gifts for everyone on your Christmas list.
+For many years, Leavenworth’s Bavarian-style Christkindlmarkt has offered some of the best holiday shopping in the United States, complete with unique and handmade gifts for everyone on your Christmas list.
+However, it has been canceled until further notice because of discord with the city administration.

 If you want to see Leavenworth at right this moment, check out the town’s streaming webcam right here.